MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Gate

-A legacy term for a certain intrinsic quantum [operations](xref:microsoft.quantum.glossary#operation), based on the concept of classical logic gates.
+A legacy term for certain intrinsic quantum [operations](xref:microsoft.quantum.glossary#operation), based on the concept of classical logic gates.
 A [quantum circuit](xref:microsoft.quantum.glossary#quantum-circuit-diagram) is a network of gates, based on the similar concept of classical logic circuits.

 ## Global phase